alhajee/ckan/doc/theming/best-practices.rst

 There shouldn't be very many cases where a JavaScript module really needs to use :ref:`Pubsub <pubsub>`, try to only use it when you really need to.

-JavaScript modules in CKAN are designed to be small and loosely-coupled, for example modules don't share any global variables and don't call each other's functions.
+JavaScript modules in FMLD are designed to be small and loosely-coupled, for example modules don't share any global variables and don't call each other's functions.
 But pubsub offers a way to tightly couple JavaScript modules together, by making modules depend on multiple events published by